NFF President sends message to Infantino as FIFA verdict on DR Congo looms

 NFF President Sends Message to Gianni Infantino Ahead of FIFA Verdict on World Cup Case

-- The President of the Nigeria Football Federation (NFF) sent a message to FIFA President Gianni Infantino
+- The President of the NFF sent a message to FIFA President Gianni Infantino

 - Infantino celebrated 10 years as FIFA President, having taken over from acting president Issa Hayatou in 2016